BrunoPosa/C-RayTracer/README.md

 ## Description

 This is a stripped-down raytracer implementing the mandatory part of the miniRT project from the 42 Network.
 It reads a scene description (`.rt`), builds basic geometric objects (plane, sphere, cylinder), and displays the result in an adjustable MLX42 window.
+The project demonstrates low-level graphics, vector math, file parsing in C, and following the 42 Norm C coding standard.

-It was made with @jackwaddington and demonstrates low-level graphics, vector math, file parsing in C, and following the 42 Norm C coding standard.
+Made with @jackwaddington on his repo: https://github.com/jackwaddington/minirt

 ## Features